burnout

 3. Take a True Break:

-Let’s be honest, the holidays are often hectic, stressful, and usually not a relaxing time to disconnect from the world and reconnect with yourself.
-If you were busy I hope that you were at least able to use them to reconnect with people who radiate positive energy and make your cup feel full.
-I try to intentionally put work out of my mind for whole days and nights at a time, and reach out to those people who’ve been on my list.
+Let’s be honest.
+The holidays are often hectic, stressful, and usually not a relaxing time to disconnect from the world and reconnect with yourself.
+If you were busy, I hope you could use them to reconnect with people who radiate positive energy and make your cup feel full.
+I try to intentionally put work out of my mind for whole days and nights at a time and reach out to those people who’ve been on my list.

 4. Connect at a Deeper Level With Patients:

-We all know that by showing interest in and genuinely caring about people, we engender trust and connection.
+We all know that showing interest in and genuinely caring about people engenders trust and connection.
 Making emotional connections with others uplifts us.
-That feeling–that connectedness, goes a long way towards burnout recovery.
-And it is one of the most cited reasons why dental professionals say they like their jobs.
+That feeling–that connectedness, goes a long way toward burnout recovery.
+And it is one of the most cited reasons dental professionals say they like their jobs.

-Consider making a goal to intentionally connect on a deeper level with at least one patient a day.
-Be creative in the questions you ask and show interest in learning what is important to the patient.
+Consider making a goal to intentionally connect on a deeper level with at least one patient daily.
+Be creative in your questions and show interest in learning what is important to the patient.
 Use an interesting, original, and individualized metaphor to explain an oral health condition in a way the patient can relate to, based on the patient’s profession, favorite sport, or hobbies.

 6. Treat Others as You’d Like to be Treated: